MijaelFV/MijaelFV/README.md

 </p>

 # Hey! 👋
 I'm Mijael, in summary i have 20 years old and i'm want to climb to the top.
 I'm learning everyday everything i need to become not just a developer, but the developer.
-I do it for my future, for the people that i can make happy, but most for my family.
+I do it for my future, for the idea of make people happy with my creations, but most for my family.

 At this time i don't have a portfolio page and neither a fully linkedin description of my person but i will have one when i feel ready to find a job.